ChemCryst/crystals/newdocs/interface/menus.rst

 Benchmark
 =========
 This largely obsolete feature runs a simulation of a refinement cycle to estimate the speed of the computer.
-In 1995 the benchmark took 1899 seconds (32 minutes!).
+In 1988 the benchmark took 1899 seconds (32 minutes!).
+In 2019 it is taking less than one second.